MSW Degree in New York – Online & Campus-Based Master of Social Work Programs

 That’s a kind of diversity of daily experience that makes social work jobs for MSW grads almost impossible to define.
 But there are some common threads that you can count on:

-MSW Graduates Have Risen to Highly Influential Roles Outside of Traditional Social Services
+MSW Graduates Have Risen to Highly Influential Roles in Political Leadership

 speaker at pulpit giving a talkWhile the most natural fit for graduates with MSW degrees is a job in clinical social work itself, the kind of broad education that comes at the master’s level can qualify you for roles outside the traditional scope of social services.